mablack/cordova-diagnostic-plugin/README.md

 The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`

+# Version notes

+Current version: 3.0.0

+## 3.0.0
+In order to make cross-platform use of the shared plugin functions easier, some **backwardly-incompatible changes** have been made to existing API functions.

+To avoid breaking existing code which uses the old API syntax, you can continue to use the v2 API by specifying the plugin version when adding it: `cordova.plugins.diagnostic@2`

+v3 contains the following backwardly-incompatible changes:

+### iOS

+- `requestCameraAuthorization()` and `requestMicrophoneAuthorization()`: success callback is now passed a {string} referencing the `permissionStatus` constants instead of a {boolean}

-## Important Android Note
+## 2.3.0

-This plugin has been updated to support Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html).
+This version updates the plugin to support Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html).

 In order to do this it must depend on libraries only present in API 23+, so you __must build using Android SDK Platform v23 or above__.
 To do this you must have [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above installed in your project.
 You can check the currently installed platform versions with the following command: